fhem/fhem-docker/README.md

     	-e DOCKER_HOST=172.17.0.1

 	If this variable is not present, host IP will automatically be detected based on the subnet network gateway (also see variable `DOCKER_GW` below).
-	In case the container is running in network host mode, host.docker.internal is set to 127.0.127.2 to allow loopback network connectivity. host.docker.internal will also be evaluated automatically for SSH connection on port 22 by adding the servers public key to `/opt/fhem/.ssh/known_hosts` so that unattended connectivity for scripts is available.
+	In case the container is running in network host network mode, host.docker.internal is set to 127.0.127.2 to allow loopback network connectivity. host.docker.internal will also be evaluated automatically for SSH connection on port 22 by adding the servers public key to `/opt/fhem/.ssh/known_hosts` so that unattended connectivity for scripts is available.

 * Set Docker gateway IPv4 address for gateway.docker.internal: